Muskan-kumari1/javascript.md/project.md

 7. How to use external Javascript?
 8. Functions in Javascript
 9. Variable in Javascript
-10. Scope and Lite time of a variable
+10. Scope and Lite time of a variablethe HTML
+11. DOM(Document Object Method)
+12. Put and Get data from
-11. What is an Operator and Type of Operators in Js
+13. What is an Operator and Type of Operators in Js
-12. String Concatenation in Javascript
+14. String Concatenation in Javascript
-13. Function in Javascript
+15. Function in Javascript
-14. Array in Javascript
+16. Array in Javascript
-15. Conditional Statement in Javascript
+17. Conditional Statement in Javascript
-16. Types of Conditional Statements in Javascipt
+18. Types of Conditional Statements in Javascipt
-17. Event Handling in Javascript
+19. Event Handling in Javascript
-18. API in Javascript
+20. API in Javascript